andf-mongodb/workflow/README.md

 # Example workflow usage, using these tools:

-1. `workflow DOCS-12345-Correct-Grammer-Error-Example`
+1. `workflow DOC-12345-fix-typo-in-example`

-2. In resulting VSCode window, edit appropriate RST and YAML files to address concerns raised in Jira ticket
+2. In resulting VSCode window, edit appropriate RST and YAML files to address concerns raised in Jira ticket.

+3. `stage` within VSCode terminal to preview changes in web browser (via autobuilder)

+4. Repeat steps 2 and 3 until ready for review.

-3. `review` from within the VSCode terminal (within that git repo) to submit for CR
+5. `review` from within the VSCode terminal to submit for CR when ready for feedback

-4. One of:
+6. One of:

-   - CR is returned.
-If LGTM: `publish` from within VSCode terminal, or
+   - CR is returned with LGTM: `push` from within VSCode terminal to create PR

    - CR comes back with feedback.
-Make changes, and then return to step 3 (`review`).
+Make changes, and then return to step 2-3-4-5 (edit - `stage` - `review`).

+7. If necessary (as often is), backport to previous version(s) with `backport v4.0` (and `backport v3.6` and `backport v3.4`)

 Occassionally, run `rebasefork` and `cleanspace`